valmakesgames/Tesorito/README.md

 Recollect memories from the stars to bring you to your once human form again.
 Someone down there needs you.

-> "Come back to Earth Star Child."
+> "Come back to Earth, Star Child."

 ## Equip Menu Prototype
 On your journey you will encounter some of your old memories, each unlocking an article of equipment.